Biofuel in Sweden: Farmable fuels

-Types of Biofuel
+Types of biofuel

-There can be three different types of energy carriers produced from biomass: solid fuels (wood, briquettes, pellets, charcoal etc.), liquid fuels (methanol, ethanol, synthetic gasoline, biodiesel), gasses (biogas, hydrogen, syngas).
+There can be three different types of energy carriers produced from biomass: solid fuels (wood, briquettes, pellets, charcoal), liquid fuels (methanol, ethanol, synthetic gasoline, biodiesel), gasses (biogas, hydrogen, syngas).
 Technically solid fuels can be made to be high-energy dense, hence Sweden produces biofuels mostly in solid form.

-Uses of Biofuel
+Uses of biofuel

 Bioheat

-Producing heat is the most common use of biomass in Sweden, more than half of indoor heating is produced this way.
+Producing heat is the most common use of biomass in Sweden; more than half of indoor heating is produced this way.
 Biomass is used in both large-scale district heating and small-scale direct use in boilers; about 90% of Swedish houses are heated by district heating.
 This type of heating can be combined with electricity production to optimize energy use.
-Even though all types of biomass are being used for bioheating, this sector is dominated by wood fuels.
+Even though all types of biomass are used for bioheating, this sector is dominated by wood fuels.

 Biopower

 Biopower is the electricity produced from biomass.
 It is the fourth largest electricity source in Sweden, corresponding to 7% of electricity production.
 In 2016 there were 209 electricity plants and 20 were being constructed.
 On average, biopower production in Sweden is estimated to be 3,900 hours of the total 8,760 hours per year, with a potential to increase to 8,000 hours, corresponding to 35TWh.